-Best paid apps for Mac
+Here are some of the best apps for your Mac!

 OmniFocus is bursting at the seams with features.
 It has dozens of organizational options and lets you create project lists with sub-categories.
 You can add due dates, flag important items on a list, and view tasks like an email inbox.
 It definitely scratches my itch for list-making and organizing.

-OmniFocus 2 is definitely worth the price if you need a task manager that can cover every aspect of your working life.
-If you need a powerful GTD (getting things done) style organizer, OmniFocus 2 is the best one available on the Mac.
+OmniFocus 3 is definitely worth downloading if you need a task manager that can cover every aspect of your working life.
+If you need a powerful GTD (getting things done) style organizer, OmniFocus 3 is the best one available on the Mac.
+It's free to download and includes a 14-day free trial.
+Afterward, you can get the Standard features for $50 or the Pro features for $100.

 Gemini 2